praveenpallekaate/standards/README.md

 :ok_hand:

 ## Contact
-This repo is being maintained by Corporate systems team :cop:.
+This repo is being maintained by me :cop:.